Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Methodology

 The update at the $\ell$-th layer of the curvature-aware graph convolution is defined as

 We remark that the matrix $\tilde{\mathbf{A}}=\mathbf{A}+\mathbf{I}_N$ in Eq.~\eqref{adjacencymatrix} represents the adjacency matrix after adding a self-loop to every node in the graph.
 This ensures that each node retains its own features during the message-passing process of GCN.
-To align with this GCN design, we also add self-loops to all node, and in the sequences generated in Sec.~\ref{generator}, each self-loop is assigned a constant weight of $1$ and a constant curvature of $0$.
-Because the LSTM encoder and curvature-aware graph convolution are jointly trained in an end-to-end manner, even if the curvature and weight sequences associated with each self-loop are constant, the learned self-loop embedding $a_e^*$ generally differ across nodes after training.
+To align with this design, we append one self-loop to each node only after the Ricci-flow process in Sec.~\ref{generator} has been completed on the original edge set.
+Each appended self-loop is assigned a constant weight of $1$ and a constant curvature of $0$ at all time steps, and therefore does not affect the curvature or distance computation of the original edges.
+After normalization by $\tilde{\mathbf{D}}^*$, the self-loop score (the diagonal entry of $\hat{\mathbf{A}}^*$) is jointly determined by the scores of all incident edges of that node and may therefore vary across nodes.
 This indicates that GEGCN captures the global geometric structure of the graph, leading to heterogeneous levels of self-feature preservation among different nodes.